danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 ---
 title: Present delegating view controllers in SwiftUI
 date:  2020-01-31 12:00:00 +0100
-tags:  swiftui
+tags:  swiftui uikit
 icon:  swift
 ---

-Presenting `UIKit` view controllers in SwiftUI is trivial, but things become more complicated when a controller communicates back through delegation.
-Since `SwiftUI` views are structs, they therefore can't be delegates.
+Presenting UIKit view controllers in SwiftUI is trivial, but things become more complicated when a controller communicates back through delegation.
+Since SwiftUI views are structs, they therefore can't be delegates.
 In this post, we'll look at one way to solve this.

 ## UIViewControllerRepresentable

 Since SwiftUI is still very young, there are many situations where you may have to use native UIKit view controllers, e.g. to compose e-mails, share data etc. You may also have your own view controllers that you want to reuse in SwiftUI.

-Presenting a `UIKit` view controller in SwiftUI is trivial.
+Presenting a UIKit view controller in SwiftUI is trivial.
 For instance, presenting a share sheet just requires you to create a `UIViewControllerRepresentable` that wraps the sheet:

 ```swift
 struct ShareSheet: UIViewControllerRepresentable {